Wrecked vehicle leads to burglary arrest

 Deanthony Lopez Kirk, 26, and Timothy Douglas Bush, 24, were charged with burglary of an inhabited dwelling and taken to the Jasper County Jail after law enforcement officials and pipeline employees worked together to capture them, Sheriff Randy Johnson said.

-It started when Heidelberg Police Chief Huey Powe got a call about a suspicious red vehicle at a home on County Road 820, just outside the city limits, on Monday morning.
-Powe responded with the home owner, who is a city employee, and the front door had been kicked open, according to a press release from the Jasper County Sheriff’s Department.
+It started when Heidelberg Police Chief Huey Powe got a call about a suspicious red vehicle at a home on County Road 820, just outside the city limits, on Nov.
+4. Powe responded with the homeowner, who is a city employee, and the front door had been kicked open, according to a press release from the Jasper County Sheriff’s Department.

 Powe notified the JCSD and a short time later, the sheriff’s department got a call about an accident on County Road 359 involving a red car.
 When Powe and deputies arrived on the scene, Denbury employees and employees of a service company who were near the accident pointed out where a black man had gone.